Business Risks

 In addition, the Group works to reduce production costs at its factories by improving employee retention and securing a stable workforce through better working environments, while also investing in equipment to enhance the efficiency of manufacturing lines.

-Furthermore, in some regions, partner construction companies are actively engaged in initiatives to encourage employment by visiting local schools and explaining the specific work at construction sites, with the aim of attracting interest in the construction industry and encouraging future employment.
+As this initiative is not expected to produce immediate results, in some regions, member companies of partner associations are also undertaking activities to encourage employment by visiting local schools and explaining the specific work performed at the Group’s construction sites to promote interest in the construction industry.

 ⑥ Risks associated with competitive activities